Welcome to Snapper. We are a small, ambitious production company with an instinct for fearless filmmaking and a careless disregard for boundaries.

 Comedy is a serious business and great comedy directors are as rare as hen’s teeth so we’re super, super excited to let the world know we’re adding one of the very best to our roster.
 Multi award-winning comedy writer and director Graham Lineham, along with his lovely producer Brock Van den Bogaerde have joined us. … more

 Stephano says that ‘If he’s drumming his fingers he’s probably thinking of a new idea’.
 Stephano drums his finger a lot.
 Which is great because, lucky for us, Stephano and his directing partner Alejandra have joined us at Snapper …more

 We are hugely excited to announce that Debbie Turner is coming on board as the Snapper Consultant.
 Debbie is a brilliant human being, admired and respected throughout the industry who’s had an incredible career.
-She’s been Head of TV at BBH, MD at the Artistes Company, MD at MJZ and most recently a partner at Novo.
-Now she has decided … more
+She’s been Head of TV at BBH, MD at the Artistes Company, MD at MJZ and most recently a partner at Novo. … more

 This is a story about a fish out of water.
 Now, we don’t need to tell you, out of water is historically not a fish-friendly environment.
 Quite the opposite in fact.
 If you’re a fish and you’ve got a keen interest in your continued existence, then water is roundly considered to be the safest bet.
 Which is why most fish tend to stay there.
 And similarly, why most humans tend to stay in their own carefully constructed comfort zones, whichever form they may take.